 This case arises from a February 22, 2012, foreclosure sale of a 130-acre property in Jackson County known as the "Click Farm" or "Garrett Farm."
-In 1993, Charles and Alma Garrett executed a deed of trust for the property which provided that, upon default of the principle obligation, a trustee shall "sell the real estate herein described and herein conveyed at public auction for cash to the highest bidder at the front door of the Courthouse . . . after first having published notice of the time, place and terms of sale . . . ."
-(Emphasis added.)
+In 1993, Charles and Alma Garrett2 executed a deed of trust for the property which provided that, upon default of the principle obligation, a trustee shall "sell the real estate herein described and herein conveyed at public auction for cash to the highest bidder at the front door of the Courthouse . . . after first having published notice of the time, place and terms of sale" (Emphasis added.)

-&lt;sup>1John W. Parker filed a separate appeal against petitioner and respondent in the instant case.
-See John W. Parker v.
-Brent D. Sayre and Marc J. Slotnick, No. 13-0428 (W.Va.
+1Respondent Slotnick did bring his own separate appeal against Respondent Sayre.
+See Marc J. Slotnick v.
+Brent D. Sayre, No. 13-0404 (W.Va.
 Supreme Court, November 22, 2013) (memorandum decision).

-&lt;sup>2Charles and Alma Garrett were not parties to respondent's action for breach of contract below.
+2Charles and Alma Garrett were not parties to Respondent Sayre's action for breach of contract.

-In 2007, petitioner was named a trustee of the property.
-At the same time, Mr. Parker was assigned the beneficial interest in the lien on the property.
-Thereafter, the Garretts defaulted on their note.
-The amount due on the note was \$101,000.
+In 2007, Respondent Slotnick (hereinafter "the trustee") was named a trustee of the property.
+At the same time, petitioner was assigned the beneficial interest in the lien on the property.
+Thereafter, the Garretts defaulted on their note; the amount due on the note was \$101,000.

-Following the Garretts' default, and at Mr. Parker's request, petitioner placed a notice of sale in a local newspaper which said, in part: "TERMS OF SALE: CASH ONLY.
+Following the Garretts' default, and at petitioner's request, the trustee placed a notice of sale in a local newspaper which said, in part: "TERMS OF SALE: CASH ONLY.
 PAYABLE IN FULL AT TIME OF SALE[.]"
 (Emphasis added.
 Capitalization in the original.)
-The notice also reserved the trustee's (petitioner's) right to reject any and all bids.
+The notice also reserved the right of the trustee to reject any and all bids.

-Respondent attended the February 22, 2012, foreclosure sale with his attorney.
-In the minutes before the sale, respondent's attorney spoke with petitioner to inquire about the note being foreclosed.
-During that conversation, respondent's attorney asked petitioner whether he would accept a bank check as payment for the property.
-Petitioner replied, "No, you have to have cash.
+Respondent Sayre (hereinafter "respondent") attended the February 22, 2012, foreclosure sale with his attorney.
+In the minutes before the sale, respondent's attorney spoke with the trustee to inquire about the note being foreclosed.
+During that conversation, respondent's attorney asked the trustee whether he would accept a bank check as payment for the property.
+The trustee replied, "No, you have to have cash.
 You have to have green backs."
 Respondent claims that this was the first time he was notified that payment was to be made in U.S. currency.
-In response, respondent informed petitioner that he had a line of credit from a local bank and could pay for the property with a bank check within five or ten minutes after the sale.
+In response, respondent informed the trustee that he had a line of credit from a local bank and could pay for the property with a bank check within five or ten minutes after the sale.

-Petitioner began the sale by informing those present that the only acceptable payment was U.S. currency and that payment was to be delivered "at the instant" the sale was "knocked down."
-Mr. Parker bid \$103,000 for the property.
+The trustee began the sale by informing those present that the only acceptable payment was U.S. currency and that payment was to be delivered "at the instant" the sale was "knocked down."
+Petitioner bid \$103,000 for the property.
 On respondent's behalf, respondent's attorney bid \$103,100.
-Mr. Parker then displayed a sealed garbage bag to the crowd that allegedly contained \$225,000 in U.S. currency; thereafter, Mr. Parker bid \$105,000.
+Petitioner then displayed a sealed garbage bag to the crowd that allegedly contained \$225,000 in U.S. currency; thereafter, petitioner bid \$105,000.
 Respondent's attorney responded with a \$105,100 bid on behalf of his client.
 Respondent's \$105,100 bid was the highest bid.
-However, petitioner rejected it because respondent could not pay instantly in U.S. currency.
+However, the trustee rejected it because respondent could not pay instantly in U.S. currency.
 There being no further bids, the trustee awarded the property to petitioner.

-Following the foreclosure sale, petitioner executed a special warranty deed that conveyed the property to Mr. Parker.
-Of the \$105,000 paid by Mr. Parker for the property, petitioner received \$5,000 toward his attorney's fees for the instant case and was reimbursed for the costs of the sale.
-Mr. Parker received the remainder.
+Following the foreclosure sale, the trustee executed a special warranty deed that conveyed the property to petitioner.
+Of the \$105,000 paid by petitioner for the property, the trustee received \$5,000 toward his attorney's fees for the instant case and was reimbursed for the costs of the sale.
+Petitioner received the remainder.